 executePredeliveryKeyRequest()retrieves decryption keys before actual playback; for example, for offline playback.

-setInitializationClientProtectedPrivateData()sets the data needed to generate an initialisation request payload.
+setInitializationClientProtectedPrivateData()sets the data needed to generate an initialization request payload.

-getInitializationClientProtectedPrivateData()gets the data needed to generate an initialisation request payload.
+getInitializationClientProtectedPrivateData()gets the data needed to generate an initialization request payload.

 setLicenseRequestClientProtectedPrivateData()sets the data needed to generate a license request payload.